migalinas/DZ10/README.md

 # Commands to start:
-## I am working in LINUX architecture, so for start on Windows you need special tools.
+## I am working on LINUX architecture, so for start on Windows you need special tools.

 ## Task 1 Unique:
 ```gcc main.c -o unique```